ClawBank

 • GET /api/v1/money/deposit — USD virtual account deposit instructions

-• GET /api/v1/money/wallets — Bridge custodial wallets and addresses
+• GET /api/v1/money/wallets — custodial bank-rail wallets and addresses

-• POST /api/v1/money/transfers — send USDC on-chain from a Bridge custodial wallet (same chain)
+• POST /api/v1/money/transfers — send USDC on-chain from a custodial bank-rail wallet (same chain)

 Transfer payload: chain (required), to_address (required), amount (required string decimal), bridge_wallet_id (optional).
 Optional Idempotency-Key header.